 Galesburg Community Foundation is pleased to offer scholarships to students in Knox and Warren Counties and the surrounding area.
 See below for details about available scholarships.

 The online application requires students to complete a questionnaire, matching applicants to available scholarships.
-Applicants may either register or log in to the GCF system to complete the application.
+Applicants may either register or log in to the Community Foundation system to complete the application.
 This is a step-by-step process the website guides users through.
-For questions email or call GCF at 309.344.8898.
+For questions email or call our office at 309.344.8898.

 Awards are to be applied toward tuition, fees, room and board, or books and will be sent to the designated school.
 Scholarships are a one time award.
 Recipients may reapply each year eligible.
 Below is a listing of the scholarships that can be applied for through the Community Foundation.